w3c/wai-intro-wcag/content/new-in-22.md

 ### [draft idea] 2.4.11 Focus Not Obscured (Minimum) (AA)
 Briefly:
 * When items have focus, they are at least partially visible.
-* Why: Some people do not use a mouse and rely on seeing what has keyboard focus.
+* Why: Some people cannnot use a mouse and rely on seeing what has keyboard focus.

-<p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Reporter</a> with repetitive stress injury who uses speech recognition software:</p>
+<p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">reporter</a> with repetitive stress injury who uses speech recognition software:</p>
 <div class="quotes">
   <ul>
     <li>